cysouw/diathesis/text/c13_zumInfinitive.md

 ### Adverbial modification {#sec:zuminfinitive-teleological}

-Another phenomenon that looks like a *Präpositions­In­fi­ni­tiv*, but has to be strictly separated from it, are prepositions with infinitives that function as adverbial modifiers in the sentence.
+Another phenomenon that looks like a *Präpositions­in­fi­ni­tiv*, but has to be strictly separated from it, are prepositions with infinitives that function as adverbial modifiers in the sentence.
 These are constituents that consist of a preposition, an article and an infinitive, like *zum Laufen*, in which the preposition and the article are obligatorily fused.
 However, they have an adverbial status in the sentence.
 Because adverbials are syntactically optional, the first easy test for such adverbial usage is to simply leave them out.
 The resulting sentence should still be grammatical.

 There are a few common adverbial uses that can be identified by the possibility of a very specific paraphrase.
 First, teleological ('goal oriented') *zum‑In­fi­ni­tiv* adverbials are especially common, like, *zum Schwimmen* in [@next a].
 Such adverbials can be paraphrased as 'with the intend to', or in German as *um zu+In­fi­ni­tiv*.
 A second frequently used adverbial phrase is the temporal *beim‑In­fi­ni­tiv*, meaning 'while' [@next b].
 In German such usage can be paraphrased by *während+In­fi­ni­tiv*.
 Other prepositions with infinitives are less frequent in adverbial function.
 Some incidental locational examples can also be found, like an allative ('from') *vom‑In­fi­ni­tiv* [@next c] or ablative ('to') *zum‑In­fi­ni­tiv* [@next d].